nickoala/telepot/README.md

     answerer.answer(msg)
 ```

-If you use telepot's [async version](#async) (Python 3.4.3 or newer), you should also use the async version of `Answerer`.
+If you use telepot's [async version](#async) (Python 3.4.2 or newer), you should also use the async version of `Answerer`.
 In that case, it will create *tasks* instead of spawning threads, and you don't have to worry about thread safety.

 `Answerer` may be used in a global context (as above), or within an [Inline User Handler](#inline-only).
-For a full demonstration of its usage, please see the [examples](#examples-answerer-usage).

 **[Read the reference »](https://github.com/nickoala/telepot/blob/master/REFERENCE.md)**